Can You Have Pins on Your Carry-On Bag

 What TSA Says About Pins in Carry-On Bags

-The Transportation Security Administration (TSA) does not ban decorative pins outright.
-Enamel pins, lapel pins, souvenir pins, and most decorative bag pins are generally allowed in carry-on luggage.
+The Transportation Security Administration (TSA) generally allows decorative pins in both carry-on and checked luggage.
+This includes enamel pins, lapel pins, souvenir pins, Disney trading pins, and most decorative backpack pins.

 Can You Wear Pins Through Airport Security?